Mert-Cihangiroglu/Big-Data-Analytics-Solution/Map-Reduce/ReadMe.md

 - This function is  used for processing tasks such as calculating the total count for each key or performing other types of analysis.
 It typically produces a single result or set of results based on the input data.

-scp  reducer.py mert@34.125.203.34:~/project-folder/

-hadoop jar /usr/local/hadoop/share/hadoop/tools/lib/hadoop-streaming-2.10.0.jar -file mapper.py -mapper mapper.py -file reducer.py -reducer reducer.py -input data/data.csv -output output
+- Comment to start the job: hadoop jar /usr/local/hadoop/share/hadoop/tools/lib/hadoop-streaming-2.10.0.jar -file mapper.py -mapper mapper.py -file reducer.py -reducer reducer.py -input data/data.csv -output output